Set at the base of the Rocky Mountain foothills, the U.S. Air Force Academy is so much more than an undergraduate institution and military base.

 The site of home football games and graduation, this large stadium was built in the fall of 1962 and has a spectator capacity of 46,692.
 In addition to Falcon Football, the stadium hosts a variety of sports and special events.

-The original Air Force Academy Planetarium, which greeted visitors from 1959-2004, is scheduled to return in early 2019.
+The original Air Force Academy Planetarium, which greeted visitors from 1959-2004, is officially back open after 15 years of renovations.
 A generous donation allowed the Academy to re-open the doors to the 50-foot dome, complete with state-of-the-art reclining seats, inter-connectivity with planetariums around the world and a live feed from the largest publicly accessed telescope in Colorado, also accessible at the Academy’s Observatory.
-The Planetarium will feature daily shows such as Journey to the center of the Milky Way, Fighter Pilot and Robot Explorers.
-The official opening date has not been announced yet, but get ready to blast off to space in 2019.
+The Planetarium features daily shows such as Journey to the center of the Milky Way, Fighter Pilot and Robot Explorers.

 For more U.S. Air Force Academy visitor information click here or check out this additional content below.